Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 To give an idea of the difference in coverages, below was coverage across the pXO1 plasmid at 1000bp sliding windows with a 500bp overlap for three samples.
 SRR1748708 was selected because it has the greatest mean coverage of the NYC samples.
- **ROBERT CAN YOU RERUN THESE ANALYSES ON THE LOWER cobtrol samples -- especially 0.01x -- and the chromosmal data and present the results**

 ###### *NYC sample SRR1748708*
 ![SRR1748708](/data/results/02-mapping/anthracis/SRR1748708/pXO1/coverage/SRR1748708-coverage-1000bp.png "SRR1748708")